Research Data Management: Plan

 In addition to requirements for a data management plan, a February 2013 White House policy directive mandated the public release of research data (open data) for nearly all research funded by the federal government.
 Since 2013, the agencies have been working on issuing mandatory open data compliance policies.

-SPARC (the Scholarly Publishing and Academic Resources Coalition) together with Johns Hopkins University hosts this community resource for tracking, comparing, and understanding U.S. federal funder research data sharing policies.
+SPARC (Scholarly Publishing and Academic Resources Coalition), together with Johns Hopkins University, hosts this community resource for tracking, comparing and understanding U.S. federal funder research data sharing policies.